ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.SetAlternateIds"></a>
 ## SetAlternateIds<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API sets alternate IDs as key/value pairs.
 It takes a JSON string as input and returns a success status and a message.
-The alternate IDs can be used for various purposes such as identification, tracking, or data mapping.
+This method is useful when you need to assign alternate identifiers to an object or entity.

 ### Parameters